A Correlation Between the Higgs Mass and Dark Matter: Meta-Stability and Probability

 \section{Meta-Stability and Probability}

 If we think of the field value $h$ as being the typical energy pushed into a scattering process at energy $E$, then we can translate the RG evolution of the couplings into an effective potential.
-Using $\lambda(E)$ and replacing $E\to h$, we obtain the (RG improved) effective potential at high energies ($h\gg v_{EW}$) \beq V_{ {\mbox{eff}}}(h)={1\over4}h(t)^4 G(t)^4, \eeq where the wavefunction renormalization factor $G$ is given in terms of the anomalous dimension $\gamma$ by $G(t)=\exp(-\int_0^t \gamma(t')dt')$, and we replace $t\to \ln h/\mu$.
-Hence for a Higgs mass in the range observed by the LHC, the effective potential $V_{ {\mbox{eff}}}$ goes negative at a field value $\phi=E^*$ that is several orders of magnitude below the Planck scale, as can be deduced from the behavior of $\lambda(E)$ with $m_H=126$\,GeV in Fig.~\ref{LambdaPlot}.
+Using $\lambda(E)$ and replacing $E\to h$, we obtain the (RG improved) effective potential at high energies ($h\gg v_{EW}$) (see Ref.~\cite{Buttazzo:2013uya} for a precise analysis) \beq V_{ {\mbox{eff}}}(h)={1\over4}\lambda(t)\,G(t)^4\,h^4, \eeq where the wavefunction renormalization factor $G$ is given in terms of the anomalous dimension $\gamma$ by $G(t)=\exp(-\int_0^t \gamma(t')dt')$, and we replace $t\to \ln h/\mu$.
+Hence for a Higgs mass in the range observed by the LHC, the effective potential $V_{ {\mbox{eff}}}$ goes negative at a field value $h=E^*$ that is several orders of magnitude below the Planck scale, as can be deduced from the behavior of $\lambda(E)$ with $m_H=126$\,GeV in Fig.~\ref{LambdaPlot}.

 We could plot $V_{ {\mbox{eff}}}(h)$ directly, however the factor of $h^4$ makes it vary by many orders of magnitude as we explore a large field range.
 Instead a schematic of the resulting potential will be more illuminating for the present discussion in order to highlight the important features, as given in Fig.~\ref{VPlot}.